rghosh23/UCB-Mod2-Stock-Analysis/README.md

 ### Purpose

-The objective of this project is to use *Microsoft* Visual Basic for Applications or **VBA** to analyze stock returns for 2017 amd 2018.
+The objective of this project is to use *Microsoft* Visual Basic for Applications or **VBA** to analyze stock returns for 2017 and 2018.
 However, we want to present a more efficient VBA script that runs through the analysis quicker.
-To accomplish this, a previously written script will be refactored to run quicker.
-Based on the data and the conditional formatting of the sheet to help visualization, Steve can help his parents make a well-informed decision on which stocks to invest in.
+To accomplish this, a previously written script will be refactored.
+Based on the data and the conditional formatting of the sheet to aid visualization, Steve can help his parents make a well-informed decision on which stocks to invest in.

 ## Results

-Below is the analysis of twelve stocks including *DQ* for the year 2017 an 2018.
+Below is the analysis of twelve stocks including *DQ* for the year 2017 and 2018.
 The output observed does not change after refactoring the code.
 There are 3 components addressed in the stocks analysis data:
-- the ticker name
+- the ticker name of the stock
 - the total daily volume of the stock
 - the percentage of yearly return (where all stocks that went up in value are highlighted in green, while the ones that went down are highlighted in red)